The skeletal structures of the Hart Island Pavilion Building have gone untouched since 1976. Image via The Kingston Lounge / Ian Ference

 When the Blackwell Island Insane Asylum (subject of Nellie Bly’s notorious exposé, Ten Days in a Madhouse, and still visible in part on what is now called Roosevelt Island) became overcrowded to the point where it necessitated action, the women who could not fit were shipped to the gender-specific asylum on Hart Island.
 This asylum generally took only chronic cases.
 Interestingly, mentally disturbed men were considered insane, whereas women of similar afflictions garnered the title of lunatic––thus, the Hart’s Island Lunatic Asylum.

 The Pavilion building’s second story, carpeted in abandoned shoes made by patients.
-Image via the Kingston Lounge
+Image via The Kingston Lounge / Ian Ference

 The building’s later purpose as an incarnation of Phoenix House is no less unsettling.
 As part of their “occupational therapy,” Phoenix House residents worked on making leather shoes, which still litter the Pavilion’s lawn and pile up in abandoned heaps on the building’s second floor.